trflynn89/sublime-format/README.md

 By default, the entire file will be formatted.
 However, if any selections are active, only those selections will be formatted.
 Note: `prettier` and `autopep8` only support formatting a single selection.
-If there are multiple selections added, only the last will be formatted.
+If there are multiple selections added, only the first non-empty selection will be formatted.

 This plugin may also be used to format code automatically when a file is saved.
 See [Settings](#Settings).